metakgp/iit-kgp-network/README_technical.md

 # 2. Social Media and KGP Network

-Access to multiple popular social media platforms is blocked by the campus network.
+Not to our surprise, access to multiple popular social media platforms is blocked by the network administrators.<br/>
+Quoting the administration's reply on being asked upon this:
 > "This is  as per institute administrative policy decision.
 Sorry for this inconvenience." \
 > Computer & Informatics Centre, IIT Kharagpur - Jul 28, 2022.

 - Status of various popular social media platforms: